 What is Egg Retrieval Day?

 Egg retrieval day is the culmination of weeks of preparation and hormonal stimulation.
 It's the day when your fertility specialist retrieves mature eggs from your ovaries.
-These eggs will then be used for either egg freezing or IVF, depending on your fertility goals.
+These eggs will then be used for either egg freezing or in vitro fertilization, depending on your fertility goals.

 For egg freezing, the collected eggs will be frozen and stored until you're ready to start a family.
 In the case of IVF, the eggs will be fertilized with sperm in a laboratory on the same day, and resulting embryos will be transferred to your uterus.
 How many days after egg retrieval is embryo transfer depends on a few factors such as the clinic's protocols, the development of your embryos, and your doctor's decision, but usually embryo transfer takes place 3 to 5 days after egg retrieval.